turtlesec-no/turtlesec-no.github.io/working.md

 * You are entitled to paid time off for caring for sick children ("omsorgsdager") how many will depend on your family situation
 * This "care leave" can also be self-reported
 * You will receive your full salary during your self-reported illness or care leave
-* For illnesses beyond the self-reporting days above, a doctors note can be supplied
+* For illnesses beyond the self-reporting days above, a doctor's note can be supplied
 * For illnesses longer than 16 consecutive days, the state agency NAV will cover your salary up to 6 G (where a "G" is index regulated and in 2021 it is about 100.000 NOK)

 Notes